Evanston Preservation Commission votes against proposed Northwestern visitors center

 October 17, 2012

-University spokesman Al Cubbage said the Preservation Commission is only one of several city divisions NU has been in contact with in regard to the proposed visitors center.
-Despite its disapproval of the plan, NU hopes for the best in making its case before city council on Monday, he said.
+University spokesman Alan Cubbage told The Daily this afternoon that the commission is only one of several city divisions NU has been in contact with regarding the proposed visitors center.
+Despite the panel's decision to blocking the plan, the University looks forward to making its case before the full city council on Monday, Cubbage said.

 “It’s a disappointment of course.
-The new visitor’s center is something that will, in our minds, enhance the campus quite a bit and also alleviate some of the problems that currently exist with the current visitor’s center that are a bit of a concern to the local neighbors,” Cubbage said in reference to overcrowding of vehicles around the existing visitor’s center that street parking creates.
-“So what we’re trying to do is create a place that’s going to be a real showcase for the university, a very striking building.”
+The new visitors center is something that will, in our minds, enhance the campus quite a bit and also alleviate some of the problems that currently exist with the current visitor’s center that are a bit of a concern to the local neighbors,” Cubbage said, citing community complaints about too many cars parked near the existing visitors center.
+“So what we’re trying to do is create a place that’s going to be a real showcase for the University, a very striking building.”